fallahn/pseuthe/readme.md

 the sole aim of survival - absorb and consume the healthy microbes whilst avoiding those detrimental to your health.

+A note on controls:
+By default controls are absolute - pressing left will apply a force moving the player to the left of the screen, etc. If you prefer more intuitive controls (and like to steer plankton like a racing car) then select 'Arcade Mode' on the main menu.
+Points are awarded equally in either scheme.

 Pseuthe is best played with a controller.